 I do a lot of black work and try not to touch too much on colours.
 Most of my work revolves around dot work, geometry, and sketchy and etching designs.
 I see it as my style.

 The intricacy of my designs comes from my childhood.
 My dad was an architect and he used to bring me around to project sites, where I spent my time looking at really detailed models.

 I always ask clients for size, idea concept, reference images and placement of the tattoo.
 It saves a lot of time if clients already know what they want.
 I get requests for both large and small pieces, and my waiting list runs about two months.

 Every new tattoo I do is my new favourite.
 But if I have to choose, it would be the four I’ve done for my wife.
 The most recent beach-and-mountain one is a combination of etching and dots.
 She waited four months for her turn so I had a lot of time to think about it, and I definitely put in extra effort for this piece.

-#04-03 Bugis Cube, 470 North Bridge Rd. www.facebook.com/jared.asalli.
-By appointment only.
+Jared Asalli, #04-03 Bugis Cube, 470 North Bridge Rd.